 Let’s put it this way – we think it delivers on the name.

-Between the waterfalls, alpine lakes, and incredible hikes with jaw dropping views, Paradise is Mount Rainier at its most stunning.
+Between the waterfalls, alpine lakes, and incredible hikes (including multiple that make our list of the best hikes in Washington State) with jaw dropping views, Paradise is Mount Rainier at its most stunning.
 Here are a few pictures that are worth many thousands of words.

 That’s not to say that the other parts of the park aren’t worth visiting.
 But we think Paradise is BY FAR the best option for first timers.
 And it has the most going on, too.
 Plenty to fill an entire day.